Analysis: Five news items from the NFL Combine and how they could impact the Seahawks

 Gruden, though, also indicated that the team might streamline Irvin’s roll to have him concentrate on edge rushing.

 “I like Bruce Irvin,’’ Gruden said.
 “I know Bruce Irvin.
 I like him because he plays.
 If you look at play time, the amount of percentage of snaps, he’s out there all the time.
 He played through a back problem early in the season.
-And I really thing he’s playing a difficult decision because he’s really an edge player, and when you ask him to play over the tight end or over the offensive tackle, at his size he can get beat up.
+And I really thing he’s playing a difficult position because he’s really an edge player, and when you ask him to play over the tight end or over the offensive tackle, at his size he can get beat up.
 But I think he’s still a very good pass rusher.
 I think he plays with good effort.
 We just need to get him some help so that he can do the things that he does best more often.’’

 2. Carolina waives running back Jonathan Stewart and the Colts say they won’t try to re-sign Frank Gore